 Yes!
 Once you graduate you will begin the process of accumulating supervised hours while working in the field.
 In order to work after graduation, obtaining a temporary license (title varies from state to state) is often required for those who have met the education and exam requirements, but have not yet met the supervised experience requirement.

 What are the requirements to apply for admission?

 Please visit the Graduate Studies website for information regarding admission requirements.

 When are the courses offered and at what cost?

-Courses are generally held in the evening.
+Courses are generally held on Tuesdays.
 Our graduate pricing per credit hour is very competitive.
-For tuition rates go to the graduate studies finances page.
+For tuition rates go to the Graduate Studies Finances page.
 By taking classes offered during regular semesters and summer sessions, students may complete their degree program in six to seven semesters.